niistone/blog/_posts/2017-10-09-converting-CF-to-use-SAM.markdown

 ### Tricky things/the errors that that you googled that brought you here

 #### invalid function ARN/Cross-account pass role is not allowed
 These errors occur when the ARN in your swagger template is invalid.
 Don't read into the cross-account error too much, its just telling you that the account id being used is wrong.
 You can't (as of the time this is posted) pass `Account ID` and `Region` as stage variables to the swagger template (through the [AWS::Serverless::Api][AWS::Serverless::Api] `Variables` property.
 As far as I can see, you will have to settle for hardcoded values in your swagger template.
-If you plan on hosting your swagger template statically in an s3 bucket (so not including it in the package -> deploy process) you will be able to use a somewhat convoluted process to [transform external snippets][transform external snippets] from your CloudFormation template.

 [intro]: https://github.com/awslabs/serverless-application-model